No specific risk factors for clots with AstraZeneca Covid-19 jab: Europe health regulator

 Concerns about the vaccine centred on an unusual type of blood clot in the brain called cerebral venous sinus thrombosis (CVST).
 There were also some cases of clots in the abdomen and in the arteries, which occurred together with low levels of blood platelets.

-The European Medicines Agency said it had reports of 169 cases of the rare clotting disorder out of 34 million doses administered within Europe, roughly one for every 100,000 people under 60 vaccinated.
+The European Medicines Agency said it had reports of 169 cases of the rare clotting disorder out of 34 million doses administered within Europe, roughly one for every 100,000 people under 60 years of age who were vaccinated.
 Most occurred in women under 55 and within two weeks of injection.

 AstraZeneca said it was working with the British and European regulators to list possible brain blood clots as "an extremely rare potential side effect".